SEARCHING FOR SABIHA

 The Film

-SEARCHING FOR SABIHA follows my quest to uncover the astonishing story of my grandmother, modern Türkiye’s first professional female journalist.
-What I discover is a trailblazer’s high-stakes fight for democracy that’s remarkably relevant almost 100 years later as authoritarian leaders rise around the globe, even in democratic strongholds like the United States.
+SEARCHING FOR SABIHA follows a personal quest to uncover the astonishing story of Turkiye’s first professional female journalist—my grandmother.
+I’m an American journalist and what I discovers is a trailblazer’s high-stakes fight for democracy.
+Her struggle is chillingly relevant 100 years later as authoritarian leaders rise around the globe.

 Sabiha Sertel was born into revolution as the Ottoman Empire crumbled.
-She broke free from an unusual, secretive sect with Jewish roots and wielded her clout as a journalist.
+She broke free from a highly secretive sect descended from Sephardic Jews and wielded her power as a journalist.
 The film reveals how she dared to challenge the men who ruled the nation with an iron hand.

 Sabiha Sertel, Istanbul, 1920s